Amygdalotomy: Long-term results

-There is a dearth of long-term studies on the follow-up effects of clinical amygdalotomy in humans.
+There is a scarcity of long-term studies on the follow-up effects of clinical amygdalotomy in humans.
 Amongst the few follow-up studies, includes a research study which compared the results of clinical amygdalotomy in 58 patients pre and post-surgery over an average of 6 years using objective analysis such as psychiatric interviews, neuropsychological tests and EEG analysis and found no indication of worsening of symptoms.
 Additionally, the researchers found some evidence for the retention of positive outcomes in one-third of the patients, which were not limited to improvements in rageful behaviour but also included a decrease in the overall frequency of seizures.
 Another follow-up study by Professor Narabayashi and colleagues observed the clinical effects of amygdalotomy in 40 cases from 3 to 5 years and found 27 of the cases had continued a satisfactory improvement in calming and taming effects on what was previously uncontrollable aggression including destructive and violent behaviour.